Daniel-Liu-c0deb0t/block-aligner/README.md

 3. What if we placed blocks like Minecraft, where there is no overlap between blocks?
 4. What if we compared the rightmost column and bottommost row in each block to decide which direction to shift?
-(Surprisingly, using the first couple of values in each column or row is better than using the whole column/row.)
+(Surprisingly, using the first couple of values in each column or row is better than using the whole column/row.
+Also, comparing the sum of scores worked better than comparing the max.)
+5. Use a branch-predictor-like scheme to predict which direction to shift as a tie-breaker when shifting right or down seem equally good.
-5. ...
+6. ...